-It builds on the knowledge and proficiency attained in the units Marine Navigation and Weather watchkeeping of the second year of studies.
+It builds on the knowledge and proficiency attained in the units Marine Navigation and Weather watchkeeping in the second year of studies.

-This unit meets the requirements for knowledge, understanding and proficiency set out by the Maritime Training Package MAR60213 Advanced Diploma of Maritime Operations (Master Unlimited), the STCW 2010 (Manila Amendments) and Table A-II/2 of the STCW Code.
+This unit meets the requirements for knowledge, understanding and proficiency set out by the current Maritime Training Package, the STCW 2010 (Manila Amendments) and Table A-II/2 of the STCW Code.

 |Unit name||Advanced Marine Navigation|